andyhorn/simple_routes/README.md

   initialLocation: const HomeRoute().fullPath(),
   routes: [
     GoRoute(
-      path: const HomeRoute().goPath,
+      path: const HomeRoute().path,
       builder: (context, state) => const HomeScreen(),
     ),
     GoRoute(
-      path: const UserRoute().goPath,
+      path: const UserRoute().path,
       redirect: (context, state) {
         // Use the extension methods to validate that any and all
         // required values are present.

-        if (state.pathParameters[RouteParams.userId.name] == null) {
+        if (state.pathParameters['userId'] == null) {
           // If the data is not present, redirect to another route
-          // using the `fullPath` method - this is important,
+          // using the `fullPath` method.
-          // as the `path` and `goPath` properties only include the
-          // route's segment(s), but not the full URI. return const HomeRoute().fullPath();
+          return const HomeRoute().fullPath();

           // Note: If you're redirecting to a data route, the `fullPath`
           // method will require an instance of your route data object.
           // For example:
           // return const UserRoute().fullPath(UserRouteData(...));
           //
           // See the "DataRoute generation" section below.
         }

         // If all of the data is present, return null to allow the
         // route to be built.
         return null;
       },